Kerala Birding Tour

 OVERVIEW

-Next, the journey continues to the Periyar Tiger Reserve, one of Kerala’s largest and best-protected wildlife reserves.
-Spanning over 777 square kilometres, Periyar features dense evergreen forests, moist deciduous woodlands, open grasslands, and scenic lake habitats.
-The reserve takes its name from the Periyar River, which flows through the heart of the forest.
+From the lowlands, the expedition moves deeper into the Periyar Tiger Reserve, one of South India’s largest and most fiercely protected wildlife habitats.
+Spanning over 777 square kilometers of pristine wilderness, Periyar boasts an intricate mosaic of dense evergreen forests, moist deciduous woodlands, open savannas, and scenic lake habitats.

-Periyar is famous for both birdlife and large mammals.
-Here, birdwatchers may encounter species such as the Malabar Trogon, Grey-fronted Green Pigeon, Rufous Babbler, and Wayanad Laughingthrush.
-In addition, the forests support healthy populations of Indian Elephants, Sambar Deer, Wild Boar, and Indian Gaur.
-The reserve also shelters Bengal Tigers and Leopards, making it one of South India’s most important wildlife habitats.
+Periyar is globally renowned for supporting both dense birdlife and iconic Indian mammals.
+As you traverse its protected trails, you may encounter highly sought-after avian species such as the elusive Malabar Trogon, Grey-fronted Green Pigeon, Rufous Babbler, and the rare Wayanad Laughingthrush.
+The same forests shelter healthy, visible populations of Indian Elephants, Indian Gaur (bison), Sambar Deer, and Wild Boar, alongside apex predators like the Bengal Tiger and Leopard.

-The final part of the journey takes you to Munnar, a beautiful hill station nestled in the Western Ghats.
-Surrounded by rolling tea plantations, misty valleys, and cool mountain air, Munnar offers a completely different birdwatching experience.
-The region’s unique shola forests and grasslands support several high-altitude endemic bird species.
+The final leg of this nature tour ascends into Munnar, a breathtaking hill station nestled high in the Western Ghats.
+Famous for its rolling tea plantations and misty valleys, Munnar offers an entirely different montane birdwatching experience.
+The high-altitude shola forests and montane grasslands here support a unique community of specialized birds found nowhere else on earth.

-Birdwatchers in Munnar can search for the Nilgiri Wood Pigeon, Nilgiri Flycatcher, Black-and-orange Flycatcher, Nilgiri Pipit, Nilgiri Thrush, and White-bellied Blue Robin.
-Furthermore, visits to Eravikulam National Park may also provide sightings of the endangered Nilgiri Tahr grazing across the mountain slopes.
+In the cool mountain air of Munnar, birdwatchers can search for prized high-elevation targets like the Nilgiri Wood Pigeon, Nilgiri Flycatcher, Black-and-orange Flycatcher, Nilgiri Pipit, Nilgiri Thrush, and the stunning White-bellied Blue Robin.
+A dedicated excursion into the adjacent Eravikulam National Park rounds out the experience, offering rewarding birdwatching along the cliffs alongside excellent opportunities to photograph the endangered Nilgiri Tahr grazing on the mountain slopes.

 HIGHLIGHTS